MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

     </tr>
 </table>

-## Sound design
+## Using sounds in mixed reality
-Many of the platform audio APIs and supporting tools used in a mixed reality application are the same as those used in other Windows applications.
-However, [sound design in mixed reality](spatial-sound-design.md) can require a different approach than in other modalities such as touch and keyboard-and-mouse.
+[Using sounds in mixed reality](spatial-sound-design.md) can require a different approach than in touch and keyboard-and-mouse applications.
 Key sound design decisions include which sounds to spatialize and which interactions to sonify.
 These decisions can have a strong effect on user confidence, productivity, and learning curve.

-### Sound design case studies
+### Case studies
 HoloTour virtually takes users to tourist and historical sites around the world.
 The following case study describes the sound design for HoloTour: [Sound design for HoloTour](case-study-spatial-sound-design-for-holotour.md).
 A special microphone and rendering setup were used to capture the subject spaces.

 RoboRaid is a high-energy shooter for HoloLens.
 The following case study describes the design choices made to ensure spatial audio was used to fullest dramatic effect: [Sound design for RoboRaid](case-study-using-spatial-sound-in-roboraid.md).

 ## Spatialization
 Spatialization adds a sense of direction to spatial audio.
 When using a 7.1 home theater setup, spatialization is as simple as panning between loud speakers.
-But mixed reality is experienced over headphones, and with headphones it's essential to use a technology like HRTFs for accuracy and comfort.
-Windows offers several spatialization technologies depending on the device, and HoloLens2 includes hardware acceleration of HRTF-based spatialization.
+But with headphones in mixed reality it's essential to use an HRTF-based technology, for accuracy and comfort.
+Windows offers HRTF-based spatialization, and this support is hardware-accelerated on HoloLens2.

 <br>